Help from the council after an illegal eviction

 If you're illegally evicted at night or on the weekend and need emergency accommodation:

 call 101 for local police and ask for the council's emergency number

 Help to get back into your home

-The council's tenancy relations officer may be able to go with you to help you re-enter your home.
+The council can contact your landlord to negotiate for you to return.
+A council officer may be able to go with you when you re-enter your home.

 The council doesn't charge for help and advice.

 The council can prosecute your landlord for illegal eviction or harassment.

 It doesn't cost you anything.
 You'll probably have to go to the court hearing.